Q-ball-like solitons on the M2-brane with worldvolume fluxes: Analytic String Q-ball-like (QBL) solutions to the M2-brane with fluxes.

 for $s$ fixed.
 By imposing the constraint on (\ref{eq:RDispersiónZconArSintemporal}),

 with no sum is intended.
-Due to the APD constraint and for this particular ansatz, both frequencies become related by,
+Due to the APD constraint and for this particular ansatz, both frequencies become related by the amplitudes ratio of the $A_r$ field,

+This family of solutions allows for a nontrivial time dependence of $A_r$, resulting in a general symplectic curvature $\mathcal F$.
+Under the ansatz considered, the frequencies of the $A_r$ and $Z$ solutions become related, for $a=1$, both determine a unique excitation for a pair $(k,l)$.
+In this case, for a given moduli parametrizing the compact dimensions, there is a unique pair of Fourier modes for each set of winding numbers with a given central charge.
+The APD constraint represents the main restriction to the allowed solutions.

-As an illustrative example let us consider the case with $a=1$.
+\paragraph{Dispersion} In order to analyze the existence of solutions with vanishing dispersion relations, let us consider the case with $a=1$.
 It implies that the two components of the $A_r$ become equal and that $\Omega=\omega$.
-In distinction with the first family case, the relation between the Fourier modes $j=k/l$ gets restricted by the APD constraint to a unique value, for a fixed moduli and winding charges, that in this case corresponds to
+In distinction with the first family case, the relation between the Fourier modes of the non-compact sector $j=k/l$ gets restricted by the APD constraint to a unique value, fixed by the topological content, i.e. a fixed moduli and winding charges of the compact sector,

-The integer character of the Fourier modes force, on general grounds, the radii to be integer.
-For a given moduli and winding charges, i.e. if the topological content is fixed, then only a unique relation of Fourier modes $j$ is allowed.
+The integer character of the Fourier modes forces, on general grounds, the radii to be integer.